Israeli military forces raid Gaza's largest hospital in operation against Hamas

+The gains carried high symbolic value in the country’s quest to crush the militant group that rules Gaza.

-Israeli authorities claim the militants conceal military operations in the Shifa Hospital.
-But with hundreds of patients and medical personnel inside, the military has refrained from entering.
+The raid unfolded "in a specified area” of the Shifa Hospital, which has been the site of a standoff with Hamas.
+Israeli authorities claim the militants conceal military operations in the facility.
+But with hundreds of patients and medical personnel inside, the military had refrained from entering.

-In recent weeks, Israeli defense forces have publicly warned that such use of the hospital “jeopardizes its protected status under international law,” the military said.
+In recent weeks, Israeli defense forces have publicly warned that such use of the hospital jeopardized its protection under international law.
 On Tuesday, military officials conveyed again to Gaza authorities that all military activity in the hospital must cease within 12 hours.

 "Unfortunately, it did not,” the military said.

-Israeli military officials gave no further details but said they were taking steps to avoid harm to civilians.
+Israeli military officials gave no further details on the raid but said they were taking steps to avoid harm to civilians.

-The operation unfolded after the military seized broader control of northern Gaza on Tuesday, including capturing the territory's legislature building and its police headquarters, in gains that carried high symbolic value in the country's quest to crush Hamas.

-Meanwhile, Israeli defense officials said they have agreed to allow some fuel shipments into the Gaza Strip for humanitarian operations.
-It was the first time that Israel has allowed fuel into the besieged territory since Hamas' bloody cross-border invasion on Oct.
+Meanwhile, Israeli defense officials said they have agreed to allow some fuel shipments into the Gaza Strip for humanitarian purposes.
+It was the first time Israel has allowed fuel into the besieged territory since Hamas' bloody cross-border invasion on Oct.
 7.

 But asked about the time frame for the war, Gallant said: “We’re talking about long months, not a day or two."